aCertainProgrammer/aCertainProgrammer.github.io/UnnamedDraftingTool/README.md

 # UnnamedDraftingTool
 https://acertainprogrammer.github.io/UnnamedDraftingTool/index.html

+# Manual
+You can pick a champion in two ways:
+- click a champion, then click a pick/ban slot
+- drag and drop the champion

+There is keyboard support, the current shortcuts are:
+- `spacebar` to focus the search bar (no need to click it with the mouse)

 # Custom data specification

 The custom data needs to be in the form of valid JSON, as an object containing 3 objects: